FanYaQi/Pyxis/backend/README.md

 # Prepare Environment
 Run `pipenv install` to install the dependencies.

-Please create a `.env` file under the root folder and put your database connection information in it.
+Please create a `.env` file under the backend folder and put your database connection information in it.
 For example:

 ```
-SQLALCHEMY_DATABASE_URL="postgresql+psycopg2://username:password@127.0.0.1:5432/postgres"
+SQLALCHEMY_DATABASE_URL="postgresql+psycopg2://username:password@127.0.0.1:5555/postgres"
 ```

 Run `uvicorn pyxis_app.main:app --reload` to run the application.